Ohara124c41/github-copilot-starter/INSTRUCTIONS.md

-# Copilot Instruction File
+# Copilot Instruction File (Legacy Pointer)

+> **Note:** The canonical Copilot configuration now lives at `.github/copilot-instructions.md` per the rubric requirement.
+> Keep that file up to date for Copilot-aware IDEs.
+The content below mirrors the expectations for quick reference inside the repo root.

 This file provides instructions and context for GitHub Copilot and any developer working on this Sudoku project.

-Please keep this file at the project root so Copilot can reference it when making suggestions.

 Primary goals and style
 - Use ES6+ JavaScript (let, const, arrow functions, classes where appropriate, async/await).